 5 years of economic forecasts for more than 30 economic indicators.

 Source: Statistics Netherlands and FocusEconomics calculations.

 |Bond Yield||-0.06||5.70 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Momentum in the Dutch manufacturing sector continued to lose steam in February, with the manufacturing Purchasing Managers’ Index (PMI) dropping from 55.1 in January to an over-two-year low of 52.7.
+Business conditions in the Dutch manufacturing sector deteriorated again in May, with the NEVI Manufacturing Purchasing Managers’ Index (PMI) dropping from 41.3 in April to 40.5.